tec1group/Software/how-to/make-a-pull-request/pr.md

    ![1](./assets/2.png)
 3. Select "Create branch" on the drop down
    ![3](./assets/3.png)
-4. You are now in your new branch
+4. You are now in your new branch.
+Because you branched from master your new branch will have all the same files as master.
    ![1](./assets/4.png)

 ### Step 3.
 Make your changes